Kanazawa Station

 Fukushima Sangenten

 If you are interested in traditional Japanese music then you may want to pay a visit to the Fukushima Sangenten shop (also called Shamisen no Fukushima).
 This is the only shop in the Hokuriku area that specializes in making and selling the shamisen, a three stringed instrument which is similar in appearance to the banjo.
 The shamisen is a beautiful instrument which geisha must learn to play to entertain their clients.
-For a small fee of 500 yen you will be served green tea and sweet on the 2nd floor of the shop, and there you can also try to play a shamisen yourself.
-The shop is open from 10.00 – 16.00 and closed on Sundays, national holidays, and the 2nd and 4th Saturdays of the month.
-Here is a map of the location.
+For a small fee of 500 yen you will be served matcha and a sweet on the 2nd floor of the shop, and there you can also try to play a shamisen yourself.
+The experience is offered from 13.00 – 16.00, takes about 30 minutes, and does not require reservations.
+Business days may vary, so check the official Fukushima Sangenten website before visiting.

 Enjoying the shamisen experience